-Edita was born in Prague but grew up in London, having fled the 1968 Russian occupation of Czechoslovakia.
-She comes from a family of renowned artists, her parents (Jan and Lida Brychta), have exhibited all over the world and her brother, (Alex Brychta), is a worldwide published illustrator and recipient of an MBE.
+Edita Brychta was born in Prague but grew up in London, having fled with her family from the 1968 Russian invasion of Czechoslovakia.
+Her parents, Jan and Lida Brychta, are renowned artists who have exhibited all over the world, and her brother Alex Brychta MBE is a worldwide published book illustrator.

 Edita began acting as a small child in the Czech film Kinoautomat, the world’s first interactive movie, which was presented at the 1967 Expo in Montreal.
 It wasn’t until the age of 16, when she joined London’s National Theatre Youth Workshop, that she abandoned her dream of being an ornithologist and decided to pursue an acting career.

 She trained at LAMDA and was swiftly signed by leading agent Ken McReddie.
 In the UK, Edita went on to play Juliet in Romeo & Juliet, Ophelia in Hamlet, Desdemona in Othello and Marguerite in the world premiere of Vaclav Havel’s Largo Desolato, directed by Tom Stoppard.
 She played Sybil Burlington in the award-winning West End production of Daisy Pulls It Off, produced by Andrew Lloyd Webber.

 Starring roles in TV series such as Maelstrom, Gentleman and Players, Lovejoy and Taggart followed, as well as the award winning The Escape (Border in the UK) and the BAFTA nominated The Britoil Affair.

 Flying In The Branches was created for Edita to play the leading role of a Czech girl trying to make her escape from communist occupied Czechoslovakia.